renepacchaux/performing-arts-ux/README.md

 3. Used as categories in blog sections

 We focused on this to make decisions about what affects sharing within other apps.
-The importance of technical aspect bubbles up here.
-Affecting the naming was merging with the what technical tools were in use.
+I had to work with what I had in terms of the where the live site would live.
+I would not be its own thing but an addon to sit aside a static-but-comfortable main site.
+It was important to consider how all components would live together when in use.

-<a id="org5d46266"></a>
+<a id="orgc3ccc08"></a>

 ### Design